What does Python Full Stack Developer do?

 18. What does CORS (Cross-Origin Resource Sharing) mean?

-CORS is a security feature in web browsers that allows or restricts web applications running on one domain to request resources from a different domain.
+Web applications running on one domain may or may not be able to request resources from another domain thanks to a security mechanism in web browsers called CORS.
 It helps control cross-domain requests and prevents unauthorized access to resources, protecting sensitive information from malicious scripts.

 19. What is meant by Multithreading?

-Multithreading refers to the ability of a CPU or program to execute multiple tasks or threads concurrently, improving performance and resource utilization.
+The potential of a CPU or program to carry out several tasks or threads at once, enhancing efficiency and resource usage, is known as multithreading.
 Each thread runs as a separate unit of execution within a process, allowing applications to handle multiple operations at once, such as performing calculations while responding to user input.

-An interpreted language is a type of programming language where most instructions are executed directly by an interpreter program, rather than being compiled into machine code beforehand.
+Programming languages that use interpreters to carry out the majority of their instructions instead of first compiling them into machine code are known as interpreted languages.
 This means code can run immediately but may be slower compared to compiled languages.
 Examples include Python, JavaScript, and Ruby.

 Python Interview Questions For Experienced